 “The U.S. Military Academy Class of 2015 gathered inside Washington Hall [at West Point] January 18, 2014 with invited guests and academy leaders to celebrate 500th Night.
 The night recognizes the milestone for cadets as they count down the final 500 days until their graduation and commissioning into the U.S. Army.
-Admiral William H. McRaven, the ninth commander of the U.S. Special Operations Command addressed the class at the banquet.” (from the West Point Public Affairs Office Press Release)
+Admiral McRaven, the ninth commander of the U.S. Special Operations Command addressed the class at the banquet.” (from the West Point Public Affairs Office Press Release)

-A Sailor’s Perspective on the United States Army
+A Sailor’s Perspective on the United States Army from Admiral McRaven

-Admiral William H. McRaven, Commander, U.S. Special Operations Command
+Admiral McRaven, Commander, U.S. Special Operations Command

 Address to U.S. Military Academy West Point Class of 2015, 500th Night

 Good evening General and Mrs. Caslen, General and Mrs. Clarke, General Trainor, Col Brazil, Command Sergeants Major Duane and Byers, distinguished guests and most importantly Class of 2015.
 I am truly honored to be here tonight to address the future leaders of the United States Army.